Discover our research

-Hycel is working with researchers, industry, government and communities to ready Australia for the hydrogen economy.
+Hycel is working with researchers, industry, government, and community to ready Australia for the hydrogen economy.

-With a focus on hydrogen usage in transport and gas industries, Hycel’s technological innovations aim to deliver clean, affordable energy solutions that meet Australian and Victorian emissions reduction targets and develop Australia’s hydrogen economy.
+With a focus on hydrogen usage in heavy vehicle transport and natural gas industries, Hycel’s technological innovations aim to deliver clean, affordable energy solutions that support Australian and Victorian emissions reduction targets and develop Australia’s hydrogen economy.

 Boosting jobs and skills training

 Hycel leverages Deakin University's expertise in advanced materials, energy systems, IT and social sciences.
-Located at Deakin’s Warrnambool campus, Hycel will create up to 200 full-time roles across the region over the next ten years, if fully funded.
+Located at Deakin’s Warrnambool campus, Hycel will create up to 210 full-time roles across the region over the next ten years.

-Hycel will also develop unique training opportunities in growing industries, through partnering with South West TAFE.
-With increased investment in education, Victoria’s south-west will become a destination for renewable energy skills training.
+Hycel is also helping to develop unique training opportunities in growing industries.
+In partnership with South West TAFE, Hycel is developing an education pipeline; connecting industry to vocational and tertiary providers so that workers are ready for the hydrogen jobs of the future.
+With increased investment in education, Victoria’s south-west is set to become a destination for renewable energy skills training.